infinum/eightshift-frontend-libs/blocks/init/custom/group/docs/readme.md

 # Group Block

-Block used to provide gropup functionality to your project.
-This block is a inner blocks (repeater) block that expects children blocks to be present.
-It is designed to group multiple children block in to one block for a simpler configuration and handling.
+Block used to provide group functionality to your project.
+This block is an inner block (repeater) block that expects children blocks to be present.
+It is designed to group multiple children blocks into one block for simpler configuration and handling.

 ## Dependencies

 None

 ## Implementation
-1. Copy/Paste block folder in your project
+1. Copy/Paste block folder in your project.
-2. Rename `eightshift-boilerplate` namespace to your project
+2. Rename `eightshift-boilerplate` namespace to your project's namespace.
 3. Add or remove features you are going to use.
 4. Implement project specific styles.